Key details

 Dr Isabella Ye

-Senior Lecturer in Tourism & Events, Programme Leader - BA Tourism & Hospitality Management
+Senior Lecturer in Tourism & Events, Programme Leader - BA International Tourism & Hospitality Management

 Dr Isabella Ye joined the University of Greenwich in January 2022, after completing her Ph.D. in Tourism Management from the University of Queensland, Australia.
-Her PhD research explored the nuanced visitor-landscape interactions at an outback heritage attraction in Australia and informed interpretation practices in nature-based heritage sites.
-Isabella’s area of research focuses on contested tourism landscapes, mobility (in)justice, border, visitor management, heritage tourism, and critical tourism & hospitality studies.
+Her PhD research explored how culture and site interpretation shape visitor national park experiences in outback Australia, and implications for interpretation practices in nature-based heritage sites.
+Isabella’s area of research focuses on geopolitics of cross-border mobilities and socio-spatial bordering processes, liminality in tourism geographies, post-humanism, and critical tourism & hospitality studies.
 Isabella is a Fellow of the Higher Education Academy (FHEA), awarded by Advance HE.

-Isabella is an associate member of the Institute of Hospitality (IoH), the Council of Australiasian Tourism and Hospitality Education (CAUTHE), and the Council for Hospitality Management Education (CHME).
-Isabella is an advocate for mental well-being initiates and currently holds a Standard Mental Health First Aider license (Credential ID 44944-294806).
+Isabella serves on the Executive Committee of the Association for Tourism in Higher Education (ATHE).
+She is an associate member of the Institute of Hospitality (IoH), the Council of Australasian Tourism and Hospitality Education (CAUTHE), and the Council for Hospitality Management Education (CHME).
+Isabella is an advocate for mental well-being and currently holds a Standard Mental Health First Aider license (Credential ID 44944-294806).
 Isabella also holds a Carbon Literacy Certificate.

 Isabella also worked in the hospitality industry for 6 years as a front office manager and corporate event sales.